wslutilities/wslu/README.md

 ### Alpine Linux

-You can download the `.apk` package from release and install it using `sudo apk add "wslu*"`.
+You can download the `.apk` package from release and install it using `sudo apk add --allow-untrusted "wslu*"`.

 ### Other distributions